-- 11.2.4.2 Assumptions Input Session: The Assumptions Input Session aspect of the Annual Transmission Planning Summit and Assumptions Input Meeting will take place following the annual Transmission Planning Summit and will provide an open forum for discussion with, and input from, the Stakeholders regarding: the data gathering and transmission model assumptions that will be used for the development of the Transmission Owner's following year's ten (10) year transmission expansion plan, which includes the Transmission Owner's input, to the extent applicable, into that year's SERC regional model development; internal model updating and any other then-current coordination study activities with the transmission providers in the Florida Reliability Coordinating Council ("FRCC"); and any ad hoc coordination study activities that might be occurring. meeting may also serve to address miscellaneous transmission planning issues, such as reviewing the previous year's regional planning process, and to address specific transmission planning issues that may be raised by Stakeholders. - 11.3 Committee Structure the RPSG: To facilitate focused interactions and dialogue between the Transmission Owner and the Stakeholders regarding transmission planning, and to facilitate the development of the Economic Planning Studies, the RPSG was formed in March 2007.
+- Assumptions Input Session: The Assumptions Input Session 11.2.4.2 aspect of the Annual Transmission Planning Summit and Assumptions Input Meeting will take place following the annual Transmission Planning Summit and will provide an open forum for discussion with, and input from, the Stakeholders regarding: the data gathering and transmission model assumptions that will be used for the development of the Transmission Owner's following year's ten (10) year transmission expansion plan, which includes the Transmission Owner's input, to the extent applicable, into that year's SERC regional model development; internal model updating and any other then-current coordination study activities with the transmission providers in the Florida Reliability Coordinating Council ("FRCC"); and any ad hoc coordination study activities that might be occurring. meeting may also serve to address miscellaneous transmission planning issues, such as reviewing the previous year's regional planning process, and to address specific transmission planning issues that may be raised by Stakeholders. - 11.3 Committee Structure the RPSG: To facilitate focused interactions and dialogue between the Transmission Owner and the Stakeholders regarding transmission planning, and to facilitate the development of the Economic Planning Studies, the RPSG was formed in March 2007.
 The RPSG has two primary purposes.
 First, the RPSG is charged with determining and proposing up to five (5) Economic Planning Studies on an annual basis and should consider clustering similar Economic Planning Study requests.
-The RPSG is also encouraged to coordinate with stakeholder groups in the area covered by the Southeast Inter-Regional Participation Process regarding requests for Economic Planning Studies that are inter-regional in nature.
-Second, the RPSG serves as the representative in interactions with the Transmission Owner and Sponsors for the eight (8) industry sectors identified below.
+Second, the RPSG serves as the representative in interactions with the Transmission Owner and Sponsors for the eight (8) industry sectors identified below. - 11.3.1 RPSG Sector Representation: The Stakeholders are organized into the following eight (8) sectors for voting purposes within the RPSG: - (1) Transmission Owners/Operators - (2) Transmission Service Customers - (3) Cooperative Utilities